TBow16/CNIT255/README.md

 Project git for class

-its one hell of a trashbot for discord
+Its one hell of a trashbot for discord.

+Zip will need the .cs file from the application file to be up to date.